telefonicaid/iotagent-node-lib/doc/api.md

 Some additional considerations to take into account:

-* If there is an attribute which maps a measure to `TimeInstant` attribute (after [expression evaluation](#expression-language-support) if any is defined), then that value will be used as as `TimeInstant, overwriting the above rules specified in "Behaviour" column.
+* If there is an attribute which maps a measure to `TimeInstant` attribute (after [expression evaluation](#expression-language-support) if any is defined), then that value will be used as `TimeInstant, overwriting the above rules specified in "Behaviour" column.
 Note that an expression in the  could be used in that mapping.
 * If the resulting `TimeInstant` not follows [ISO_8601](https://en.wikipedia.org/wiki/ISO_8601) (either from a direct measure of after a mapping, as described in the previous bullet) then it is refused (so a failover to server timestamp will take place).